rubaraky/stat303finalproject/README.md

 # stat303finalproject
-dealing with the real world datas, regression analysis
+  In this project, we found the distributions of some real life datas.Then we made the regression analysis of the every dataset with their distributions.